2023 Jishishan earthquake: Earthquake

 The China Earthquake Administration recorded the earthquake at 6.2 on the surface-wave magnitude scale.
 The United States Geological Survey said it measured 5.9 and struck at a depth of 10 km.
 The epicenter was estimated to be in Liugou Township, about 8 kilometers from the county seat of Jishishan.
 The Global Centroid Moment Tensor registered the shock at 6.1 at 18.9 km depth.
 Shaking was reported to have lasted for nearly 20 seconds and was felt by residents as far as Xi'an, 570 km away in Shaanxi province.
 At least 512 aftershocks were recorded by 21 December with two of the largest measuring 4.1.

 The earthquake occurred as a result of reverse faulting at shallow depth.
 It ruptured either along a north-striking, steeply dipping, reverse fault or a south-southeast striking, shallow-dipping, reverse fault.
 The region where the earthquake occurred is an intraplate region located on the northern margin of the Tibetan Plateau, a high topographic region north of the Himalayas that developed in response to ongoing collision between the Indian plate and Eurasian plate.
 The National Institute of Geophysics and Volcanology in Italy developed a finite fault model from InSAR; illustrating a fault shallow-dipping (11°) to the west–southwest and striking north-northwest–south-southeast.
 Peak slip of 1.9 m occurred in the hypocenter area at 9.6 km depth.
 Slip occurred bilaterally along the fault's strike relative to the epicenter forming an elongated elliptical area where movement was detected.
 The slip area dimensions was estimated to be at least 14 km by 5 km.
 No slip occurred at the surface.

-The earthquake rupture occurred along a 18 km fault; it mainly propagated in a northwesternly direction along the fault's strike from the hypocenter.
+The earthquake rupture occurred along a 18 km fault; it mainly propagated in a northwesterly direction along the fault's strike from the hypocenter.
 Slip was observed at 5–15 km depth suggesting a buried rupture with no slip at the surface.
 The entire rupture process took 12 seconds.
 Data from strong ground motion sensors also supported the northwestern-propagating rupture.

 According to a professor at the China University of Geosciences, Xu Xiwei, the earthquake was associated with a fault along the northern edge of the Laji Mountain range.
 The China Earthquake Networks Center said the seismic sequence was consistent with a mainshock–aftershock type event.
 Within 200 km of the earthquake's epicenter, only three earthquakes greater than magnitude 6.0 have occurred.
 In 1936, a 6.8 earthquake caused significant destruction and deaths in Kangle County, Gansu.